arnavkohli/tmdb-data-pipeline/README.md

 # tMDB Data Pipeline

-A pipeline which exports and emails data from the tMDB file exports dump (*now unaccessible*).
+A pipeline which exports and emails data from the tMDB file exports dump.

 **Framework**: Apache Airflow